【臺北市】Taipei City Guide

 HSR

-The fastest way to travel between cities.
-From Taoyuan Airport to Taipei takes about 35 minutes.
+🚄 The Taiwan High Speed Rail is the fastest way to travel between cities, getting you from Taoyuan Airport to Taipei in about 35 minutes.

 where to dine